What is dysautonomia?

 These impact heart rate and blood pressure.
 They often cause fatigue, along with many other symptoms.
 They are sometimes debilitating.
 There are many types; postural orthostatic tachycardia syndrome (POTS) is probably the most common.

+Managing life with Autonomic symptoms: Dr Peter Rowe lecture.
 Clear explanations of POTS and neurally mediated hypotension (NMH).
 Great practical tips.
 Not Sjogren’s-specific, but good general info.